offish/twitchtube/README.md

 ```

 ## Note
-I have only tested this bot using Windows 10 and Python 3.7.3, but should work on other operating systems, and Python 3 versions.
+I've only tested this bot using Windows 10 and Python 3.7.3, but should work with other operating systems, and Python 3 versions.

 ## License
 MIT License